unstoppabledomains/dev-docs/login-with-unstoppable/humanity-check/humanity-check-for-login.md

 Login with Unstoppable passes the unique Humanity Check ID number (or a proxy for it) from the Humanity Check provider through to applications.
 To access the humanity check identifier for users, applications can add a [humanity check scope](../get-started-login/scopes-for-login.md#humanitycheck-scope-mark-style"colorred"betamark) to their Login with Unstoppable configuration.

 :::info
-For the moment, Login with Unstoppable only allows applications to request the Humanity Check identifier, but additional scopes will be added in future releases to allow applications to request more personal data (i.e., name, address, country, location, etc.).&#x20;
+For the moment, Login with Unstoppable only allows applications to request the Humanity Check identifier, but additional scopes will be added in future releases to allow applications to request more personal data (i.e., name, address, country, location, etc.).
 :::

 These specific considerations apply to the Humanity Check feature:

-* **Any domain from the same wallet will return the same Humanity Check identifier.** If more than one domain exists in the same wallet, users will only need to complete the humanity check process once because identity verification is tied to the wallet address, not the domain.&#x20;
+* **Any domain from the same wallet will return the same Humanity Check identifier.** If more than one domain exists in the same wallet, users will only need to complete the humanity check process once because identity verification is tied to the wallet address, not the domain.
 * **Humanity Check information will not transfer when a domain is sold.** The humanity check identifier is tied to the wallet address, not the domain, so the humanity check information will not be transferred with the domain when it is sold to someone else.
 * **Each user only needs to verify themselves once per wallet address.** If users verify humanity check information inside an app, this verification applies to other applications if using the same login.
 Even different domains within the same wallet will be pre-verified using the same humanity check information.